natterstefan/natterstefan/README.md

 Hey 👋🏻,

-I am Software Engineer from Austria 🇦🇹.
-I write blog posts and open source solutions about JavaScript, TypeScript and ReactJS.
+I am a Software Engineer from Austria 🇦🇹.
+I write blog posts and open source solutions about JavaScript, TypeScript, and ReactJS.

 You can see what I am currently up to on [natterstefan.me][1].